 You know what?

-I've got I've got some engraved iPads in there.
+I've got some engraved iPads in there.

 Which means I will not have to give away, at least under these circumstances, a couple of my engraved iPad 2s.

-These are the top of the line babies.
+These are the top of the line, babies.

-These were the A5 processor.
+These are the A5 processor.

 There's only about 25 of these engraved Il Rochebo iPads out there.

-Congress would scrap a special kind of federal loan for graduate students.
+As part of the savings to trim the deficits, Congress would scrap a special kind of federal loan for graduate students.

 So-called subsidized student loans don't charge students any interest on the principal of student loans until six months after they graduate.